OpenVnmrJ/OpenVnmrJ/Install.md

-OpenVnmrJ Version 2 Installation or Upgrade
+OpenVnmrJ Version 2.1 Installation or Upgrade

 For upgrade information, see the end of this document.

-OpenVnmrJ Version 2 has been installed on RedHat/CentOS systems running versions 6.8, 6.9, and 6.10, and versions 7.5, 7.6, 7.7, 8.1, and 8.2.
+OpenVnmrJ Version 2 has been installed on RedHat/CentOS systems running versions 6.8, 6.9, 6.10, 7.5, 7.6, 7.7, 8.1, 8.2, and 8.3.
 It has also been installed on Ubuntu Version 14, 16, 18, and 20 systems.
 The MacOS version of OpenVnmrJ has been installed on versions Yosemite (10.10) to Catalina (10.15).
-Installation on RHEL/CentOS systems can be used to run a spectrometer.
-Installation on Ubuntu systems may function as a spectrometer, but this has not been verified.
+Installation on RHEL/CentOS and Ubuntu 20 systems can be used to run a spectrometer.
+(Note, support for Ubuntu 20 as an acquisition system will be available in the release after version 2.1.
+If use build a release yourself, as described in the README.md file in the ovjTools repository, then the resulting dvdimage will support Ubuntu 20.)
 The MacOS version is for data-processing only.

 To install on CentOS 6.x systems, we recommend using the CentOS KickStart DVD available from Agilent, available from